 Dalla’s song obviously comes to mind in Sorrento’s Caruso Museum Restaurant, which offers typical Mediterranean dishes and a full immersion in the riveting life story of one of the best operatic tenors of all times.

-The Caruso Museum Restaurant was founded by restaurateur Paolo Esposito and scholar and collector Guido D’Onofrio, who has dedicated vast and in-depth research to the Neapolitan singer (most of the memorabilia that make the restaurant such a special place are donations of his).
+The Caruso Museum Restaurant was founded by restaurateur Paolo Esposito and scholar and collector Guido D’Onofrio, who has dedicated vast and in-depth research to the Neapolitan singer (all the memorabilia that make the restaurant such a special place are donations of his).

 Almost exactly 120 years have passed since Caruso’s first great success, when his amazing performance as Count Loris Ipanoff – in Umberto Giordano’s “Fedora” – on 17 November 1898 won him a triumphant ovation at Milan’s Teatro Lirico di Milano.

 The rest of his career is history – and is all over the walls and in the beautiful mood of this corner of Sorrento.